sato11/competitive-programming-workspace/README.md

-# competitive-programming-workspace
+# cpp-sandbox
 A personal workspace.
-Works on macOS Catalina (10.15.7).
+Works on macOS Monterey (12.1).

 ## how-to-use
 Make `.cpp` file, code, compile with a shortcut `command + shift + B` and run the executable.